mnanchev/restful_password_generator/README.md

 ![Change a secret](./images/change_a_secret.png)

-## Attempt to change a Thing without required secret parameter
+## Attempt to change a secret without required secret parameter

 ### Request